Thrilling tales of NTFS compressionPublication date: 6 August 2008. Last modified 11-Jul-2015.

 ...since the smaller monitor has fewer vertical pixels than the bigger one; I talk about the sort of weirdness this can cause in this article.
 But images have to be rectangular, so 3840 by 1600 it is.
 This is obviously on the large side, as screenshots go, but smaller images with similar content will compress by about the same ratios.

-An uncompressed 3840-by-1600 24-bit BMP that big will always have a bytesize of marginally more than 18,000 kilobytes - 18,432,056 bytes, to be exact.
+An uncompressed 3840-by-1600 24-bit BMP will always have a bytesize of marginally more than 18,000 kilobytes - 18,432,056 bytes, to be exact.
 I populated the screenshot (visible in illegibly-small form above) with plenty of detail, not leaving vast expanses of empty desktop.
 I didn't use a background image either, though; if you've got a picture on your desktop, it's likely to make "empty desktop" the hardest-to-compress parts of a screenshot.

 Then I hit the picture with NTFS compression.
 The result was a size-on-disk of only 2,564,096 bytes, 14% of the previous size.
 That's a very worthwhile reduction, on a real-world image.